-If you participate in this study, you will be asked to come to the research center for a total of 3 scheduled visits; there may be additional visits if you experience any side effects.
-During each visit, you will be asked to perform several tests related to exercise, heart function, and muscle function, which will be discussed below.
+If you participate in this study, you will be asked to come to the research center for a total of 3 visits.
+On each day, you will be asked to perform several tests related to exercise, heart function, and muscle function, which will be discussed below.
 During the first visit, we will perform tests to make sure you fit the criteria for our study.
-We will then ask you to start study medications for approximately 4 weeks (Intervention Phase 1).
-At the end of that period, we will ask that you come back to our research center for testing, including an exercise test.
-After this visit, you will not take any study medications for approximately 1 week to allow the drugs to wash out of your system (Washout Period).
-We will then start you on a second study medication (Intervention Phase 2) for another period of approximately 4 weeks.
-At the end of this second period, you will be asked to come in and repeat the tests for a 3rd and final time, which will include your final exercise test.
-Your participation in the study will be over at the end of this endpoint assessment.
+We will then ask you to start study medications for approximately 6 weeks (Intervention Phase 1).
+At the end of that approximate 6 weeks, we will ask that you come back to our research center for testing, including an exercise test.
+After this visit, you will not take any study medications for 1 week to allow the drugs to wash out of your system (Washout Period).
+We will then start you on a second study medication (Intervention Phase 2) for another approximate 6 weeks.
+At the end of this second approximate 6 week period, you will be asked to come in and repeat the tests for a 3rd and final time, which will include your final exercise test.
+Your participation in the study will be over at the end of this 3rd visit.

-This study is a crossover study, which means that over the course of the study, all participants will receive both the "active" study medication, KNO3, and the "control," which is a study medication that has no known actions on your blood vessels.
-The control that we will use will be potassium chloride (KCI).
+This study is a crossover study, which means that all participants will receive the

+"active" study medication, KNO3, for approximately 6 weeks, and all participants will also receive "Placebo," which is a study medication that has no known actions on your body.
+The placebo that we will use will be potassium chloride (KCI).
 Neither you, nor the study investigators, will know which drug you are getting at which time.
 However, we can always get this information from the research pharmacy if we need to for an emergency.

 If at any point, you are experiencing intolerable side effects, or your blood tests indicate that it will not be safe, we will ask you to stop the study medication, and your participation in the study will be over.
 You can also request to leave the study at any time.
+During the course of the study, we may need to contact you regarding study related issues.